Top 5 Tips for Writing a Will in Lockdown

 It’s easy to see why the pandemic has bought future life planning sharply into focus.

 If you don’t have a Will in place already, you want to review your Will or just make a new one, now’s the time.

 We want to let you know that we’re still open for you and we’ve adapted to make sure that we can get your Will completed with telephone appointments and you can still get your new Will signed and witnessed even in lockdown.

-To help you to write your Will during the lockdown, Wills and Trusts Solicitor Mubin Ahmed has put together his top 5 tips for writing your Will in lockdown.
+To help you to write your Will during the lockdown, our Wills and Trusts Solicitors have put together their top 5 tips for writing your Will in lockdown.

 Tip One – Don’t Put It Off

 This is probably the most important tip – just because we’re in lockdown it doesn’t mean that you should put off making a Will.
 You can make an appointment with our Will writers and we’ll take you through the process as quickly as possible and help you get your Will in place.
 Your Will protects you and your family, so why would you wait?

 For a Will to be valid, it has to be signed and witnessed properly.
 This could be more difficult in lockdown but it essential to making sure your Will is valid.
 You must have two people who are not beneficiaries of your Will witness your signature and then sign your Will themselves.